kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

 ## Operating System Images

-We don't currently have specific version requriements, and so the choice is yours.
+We don't currently have specific version requirements, and so the choice is yours.
 However, we do require that you have either a ubuntu image or a centos image available in your cluster.
-For this step, we would like to refer you to the following doccumentation, https://docs.openstack.org/image-guide/obtain-images.html.
+For this step, we would like to refer you to the following documentation, https://docs.openstack.org/image-guide/obtain-images.html.

 You can reference which operating system image you want to use in the machines.yaml script where it says `<Image Name>`.
 If you are using ubuntu, then replace `<SSH Username>` in machines.yaml with `ubuntu`.
 If you are using centos, then replace  `<SSH Username>` in machines.yaml with `centos`.